google/truth/subject_builder_design.md

 ### [`FailureStrategy`]

-Quick refresher: The failure strategy tells Truth what to do what a check fails.
+Quick refresher: The failure strategy tells Truth what to do when a check fails.
 The most common strategy is [`assert_`], which means to throw an `AssertionError`, but others exist (e.g., [`expect`], [`assume`]).